1jour1vin

 Notes: Robert Parker 92/100, Bettane & Desseauve 15/20, RVF 15/20

-“From a newly acquired vineyard that has long been farmed organically, the 2011 Fleurie reveals deep, delicate aromas of plum and blackberry with piquant notes of spice, stone, iodine, and marrow.
+“From a newly acquired vineyard that has long been cultivated using organic farming methods, the 2011 Fleurie reveals deep and delicate aromas of plum and blackberry with piquant nuances of spice, stone, iodine, and bone marrow.
 A deep, rich, and long-finishing wine, it stands out for its excellent drinkability.
-Expect this newcomer to deliver pleasure until at least 2018.”
-(Wine Advocate - Robert Parker)
+Expect this newcomer to deliver pleasure through at least 2018.”
+(Wine Advocate – Robert Parker)

 Rated site